Drive from Cairns to Port Douglas

 Sheraton Grand Mirage Resort

-That led to an afternoon which was quite surreal… Anna and I settled underneath a couple of beach umbrellas on a man-made beach by one of the large pools in the resort, watching the kids play frisbee in the pool while the skies simply poured over our heads.
+That led to an afternoon which was quite surreal… DW and I settled underneath a couple of beach umbrellas on a man-made beach by one of the large pools in the resort, watching the kids play frisbee in the pool while the skies simply poured over our heads.
 Amazingly, the kids did not seem to mind the rain, and continued their fun regardless of the storm over their heads.
-Check out the short video below to see the kids playing in the pool under the storm:

 Snorkeling at the Great Barrier Reef

-We of course, went took up snorkelling.
-Up until this point, Anna was the only person with snorkelling experience.
-Nolan and I never bothered to try, and Cady was late to learning how to swim.
+We of course, went took up snorkeling.
+Up until this point, DW was the only person with snorkeling experience.
+DS and I never bothered to try, and DD was late to learning how to swim.
 Regardless, as soon as we landed on the platoon, we suited up on the provided Lycra suits, got ourselves hooked up to our snorkels, and entered the water.
-I went with Cady, while Nolan swam together with Anna.
+I went with DD, while DS swam together with DW.

 Eventually we took a break for lunch.
 The buffet lunch was definitely not something to write home about, but I didn’t have any expectations.
-After lunch, Nolan and Anna went back out to explore the reefs further, but Cady was tired so we explored the other activities.
+After lunch, DS and DW went back out to explore the reefs further, but DD was tired so we explored the other activities.
 We visited the observatory, which didn’t really have much to observe, and ride the semi-submersible.
-The latter reminded me a lot of that submarine ride at Disneyland, but you were able to view the corrals closer than when snorkelling.
+The latter reminded me a lot of that submarine ride at Disneyland, but you were able to view the corrals closer than when snorkeling.
 It’s also great for those who still wanted to experience the reefs up close but are not able to swim – an older couple told us it was their third ride and still saw new sights.

 Overall it was an unforgettable experience and easily worth the price.
 We were so incredibly lucky that the weather turned out to be so nice white we were out there… as the catamaran headed back grey clouds started rolling in, and we were back to heavy rain by the time we reached the shore.
 It was a raging storm again by the time dinner came around.
 We were so, so grateful that Lady Luck decided to do us a favour and gave us that window of good weather just for the excursion.